ai-atoms/milady-docs/src/contents/ml/input.rst

       that controls the design of the database.
 A description of this file can be found in the `database section <database.html>`__.

-   eamtab.potin, PREFIXSIM.din, PREFIXSIM.gin

-      All these files are not used but theirs presence is compulsory.
-These files are reminiscent from the NDM molecular dynamics code, the roots of the ``MILADY`` package.
-In the future versions, these files will be suppressed.

       .. note::

          Others files may be required depending on the keywords set in